SSLMate/certspotter/man/certspotter.md

     an error occurs.
 You can specify this option more than once to email multiple addresses.
 Your system must have a working sendmail(1) command.

+    Regardless of the `-email` option, certspotter also emails any address listed in `$CERTSPOTTER_CONFIG_DIR/email_recipients` file
+    (`~/.certspotter/email_recipients` by default).
+(One address per line, blank lines are ignored.)
+This file is read only at startup, so you must restart certspotter if you change it.

 -healthcheck *INTERVAL*

 :   Perform a health check at the given interval (default: "24h") as described